How To Keep Dogs Out of Your Yard (Low Cost Tips)

 Do you need a pet-safe dog repellent to keep neighborhood dogs off your lawn?
 Our frugal readers share their most effective tips for humanely keeping dogs out of your yard.

-Low-Cost Tips for Keeping Dogs Out of Your Yard?
+Low-Cost Tips for Keeping Dogs Out of Your Yard

-Discourage Dogs with Potatoes
+Discourage Dogs With Potatoes

-Semi-rotting potatoes repells dogs from coming around.
+Semi-rotting potatoes repel dogs from coming around.

 Amy

-Try a Gardener’s Trick for Repelling Dogs
+A Gardener’s Trick for Repelling Dogs

-You can use cayenne and red pepper mix.
+You can use a cayenne and red pepper mix.
 The strong smell deters them.
 I have seen the exact recipe on several gardening websites.

 A.

-Subscribe to get money-saving content by email that can help you stretch your dollars further.
+Subscribe to get money-saving tips just like these by email that can help you stretch and grow your dollars.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
+We hate spam.
 Unsubscribe at any time.

-Keep Dogs Out of Your Yard with Vinegar
+Keep Dogs Out of Your Yard With Vinegar

-I read that if you spray the edge of your yard with vinegar, it would deter dogs/cats from coming into your yard.
+I read that if you spray the edge of your yard with vinegar, it will deter dogs/cats from coming into your yard.
 After a few weeks, they will remember that awful smell and bypass your yard.
 You have to re-spray after a rain.

 Linda